-The FY 2024-25 proposed budget for personnel expenditures totals \$189.6 million, representing a \$1.9 million increase over the baseline budget.
-The requested increase in personnel expenditures results from adding nineteen additional positions (Table 7).
-Total
+The FY 2024-25 approved budget for personnel expenditures totals \$189.6 million, representing a \$1.9 million increase over the baseline budget.
+The requested increase in personnel expenditures results from adding 19 additional positions (Table 7).
+Total permanent staffing increases by 19 authorized positions over the baseline, from 1,475 to 1,494.